wp-plugins/nextgen-facebook/readme.txt

 By default, NGFB adds two new URL fields to the user profiles -- the Facebook URL with a field name of "facebook" and the Google+ URL with a field name of "gplus".
 This is in keeping with the standard field names I've observed.
 If you need to change the field names, or their description, you can define the NGFB_CONTACT_FIELDS constant in your wp-config.php file.
 The default value for NGFB_CONTACT_FIELDS is:

 `
-define( 'NGFB_CONTACT_FIELDS', 'facebook:Facebook URL,gplus:Google+ URL' );
+define( 'NGFB_CONTACT_FIELDS', 'facebook:Facebook URL,gplus:Google+ URL,twitter:Twitter @username' );
 `

-A comma separates the the different fields, and a colon seperates each field name from it's descriptive text.
+A comma separates the different fields, and a colon seperates each field name from it's descriptive text.
 You may redefine the existing fields, remove them by leaving an empty string, or add to the existing list.

 If you already have another plugin that adds Facebook and Google+ fields to the profile page (under different names), you can define this variable with those names.
 For example, if another plugin uses a "gplus_link" field, you can define the NGFB_CONTACT_FIELDS as shown above, changing the "gplus" field name to "gplus_link".
 This way, it will avoid having duplicate fields on the profile page, and that field will appear in the NGFB settings page.